splightplatform/terraform-provider-splight/docs/resources/alert.md

 - `cron_year` (Number) schedule value for cron
 - `rate_unit` (String) [day|hour|minute] schedule unit
 - `rate_value` (Number) schedule value
-- `related_assets` (Set of String) related assets to be linked.
-In case one of these alerts triggers it will be reflected on each of these assets.

 ### Read-Only